DucManhPhan/DucManhPhan.github.io/_post_preparation/devops/kubernetes/how-to-setup-kubernetes-on-windows.md

         ![](../../../img/devops/container-orchestrator/kubenetes/setup/kubernetes-4.png)

-    - Double click this executable file of kubectl to install it.

     - Next step is that we will add the path of kubectl to the **Environment Variables** of Windows.

         Before doing this, we need to take care the note of Kubentes about kubectl of Docker Desktop for Windows like the below image.